wasmite/wasabi/README.md

 Would written in portable ANSI-C with the help of Lua scripting for console tools and test harnesses.

 ## Unlicensed
-The Unlicense is a public domain equivalent license with a focus on an anti-copyright message.
+EEVM is free and unencumbered public domain software.
+For more information, see http://unlicense.org/ or the accompanying LICENSE file.